gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

     return new_lineup
 ```

 A downside of this method is that once a partition of boat sizes "dies out" we cannot get it back.
 We also cannot introduce a new partition that wasn't present in the initial population.
+However, other than partitions being fixed, all other sources of variation are possible through mutation alone.

 This is all we need to get things working!
 Each generation we can select the top k% of lineups by fitness and replace the rest of the population with mutated versions of the top k%.